datastructures-js/heap/README.md

   </tr>
 </table>

 *note: calling .sort() directly on a heap will mutate its nodes location.
-To avoid that, you might either sort a shallow copy of the heap or use .fix() to fix the mutated heap positions*
+To avoid that, you might either sort a shallow copy.
+You can also use use .fix() to fix the mutated heap positions*

 ```js
 console.log(maxHeap.clone().sort()); // sorting a copy of the heap